abilandz/PH8124/Lecture_3/Lecture_3.md

 ```bash
 rm file1 file2 ... # delete the specifed files
 ```
-Use **rm** with great care, because after you deleted the file, there is no way back!
+Use **rm** with great care, because after you deleted the file, there is no easy way back!

 * **rm -rf** : delete one or more directories
 ```bash
 rm -rf dir1 dir2 ... # delete the specified directories
 ```
 Flag **-r** ('recursive') is needed to indicate that you want to delete all subdirectories recursively, **-f** ('force') is needed to avoid the prompt message which would ask you for the deleting confirmation of each file separately.
-Use **rm -rf** with the greatest possible care, because after you have deleted the directory, there is no way to get back any file that was in that directory!
+Use **rm -rf** with the greatest possible care, because after you have deleted the directory, there is no easy way to get back any of the files that were in that directory!

 * **mv** : move or rename file(s)
 ```bash